charlesreid1-raspberry-pi/pi-setup/README.md

 The `get_fresh.sh` script is intended to get you all set up with tools from apt-get, python pip and friends, and fixing your ssh.

-## rpi git repos setup script
+## update git repos setup script

-The `rpi_git_repos.sh` script checks out some repositories from git.charlesreid1.com that provide scripts and tools for the Raspberry Pi.
+The `update_git_repos.sh` script checks for the existence of a bunch of useful code repositories related to raspberry pis, and if they don't exist in ~/codes/ the script checks them out.
+If they do exist, the script runs a git pull on each to get the freshest version available.

 ### pi-join-wifi